FIFA 22 may be coming to an end of its shelf life but that doesn’t mean there isn’t fun still to be had.

 If you want a team with a great starting XI with little else on the bench, while still being a five-star team, Manchester United are the ones for you.

-Man Utd’s FIFA 22 default starting XI is one to envy, with five players boasting overalls of 85+ and a further four at 83 or higher.
+Man Utd’s FIFA 22 default starting XI is one to envy, with five players boasting overalls of 85+.
 At the back, David de Gea appears to have benefited from the boost to goalkeeping abilities and can be unstoppable at times, which will frustrate your opponents as they’ll have had to work hard to get through Raphael Varane and Harry Maguire in the first place.
-With Luke Shaw and Wan-Bissaka either side of them, you can set your full-backs to sit back and protect the defence without hampering your attack — even having Fred or another defensive midfield staying in his position.
+With Alex Telles and Diogo Dalot either side of them, you can set your full-backs to sit back and protect the defence without hampering your attack — even having Fred or another defensive midfield staying in his position.

 So, that attack.
-Paul Pogba is in the deeper position but you’ll be using him to add to the attack with his five-star Skill Moves, excellent ball control and deceptively good shooting.
-On the wings, Jadon Sancho is excellent on FIFA despite having a slow start to life at Old Trafford — though he definitely should be a bit faster — while you can either stick with Mason Greenwood or bring Marcus Rashford in from the reserves to help support your striker.
-Of course, that man is Cristiano Ronaldo, the second-best player in FIFA 22, with his five-star Skill Moves, four-star Weak Foot, 94 Shooting, 88 Dribbling, 95 Jumping and 95 Finishing.
+Paul Pogba is in the reserves so you’ll have to bring him on, adding to the attack with his five-star Skill Moves, excellent ball control and deceptively good shooting – for the last time in a Man Utd shirt.
+On the wings, Jadon Sancho is excellent on FIFA despite having a slow start to life at Old Trafford — though he definitely should be a bit faster — while you can either stick with Anthony Elanga or bring Marcus Rashford in from the reserves to help support your striker.
+Of course, that man is Cristiano Ronaldo, the second-best player in FIFA 22, with his five-star Skill Moves, four-star Weak Foot, 93 Shooting, 86 Dribbling, 95 Jumping and 94 Finishing.
 And there’s Bruno Fernandes, too…

 Want a solid team with some good rotation options?
 Pick France.

-They’ve got a solid defence including Varane, Presnel Kimpembe and Lucas Hernandez with Hugo Lloris in goal (plus the additional options of Kurt Zouma and Jules Kounde).
+They’ve got a solid defence including Varane, Jules Kounde, Theo and Lucas Hernandez with Hugo Lloris in goal (plus the additional option of Presnel Kimpembe).
 But, obviously, France are all about what happens further up the pitch.
 Pogba can play the same role he does for your Man Utd team as, this time, he has N’Golo Kante to protect the defence.
 The midfielder is now 90-rated, boosted for his role in Chelsea winning the Champions League, and has 87 Defending, 83 Physical, 82 Dribbling and NINETY-SEVEN Stamina… He’ll do anything you need him to do from minute one to 90, just don’t be shooting with him.

-You won’t need to, to be honest, as you have three ridiculous attackers in the default XI that you can bring a lot closer together in-game if you’d prefer to play narrow.
-Thanks to his recall in the real world, Karim Benzema is back in the France team without having to edit the squad, and starts in his centre-forward role (though again you can change that).
-The Real Madrid forward is lethal with 86 Shooting and 87 Dribbling, which more than makes up for his Pace being slightly lower at 76.
-And that won’t matter, because you can use FIFA 22 cover star Kylian Mbappe to break through the defence.
+You won’t need to, to be honest, as you have some ridiculous attackers in the default XI that you can bring a lot closer together in-game if you’d prefer to play narrow.
+The current iteration of the France squad does not have Karim Benzema, but it doesn’t really need him as you have FIFA 22 cover star Kylian Mbappe to break through the defence.
 Mbappe is the fastest player in FIFA 22, with 97 Pace which is accompanied by 88 Shooting, four-star Weak Foot and five-star Skill Moves.
+And there’s the supporting acts of Kingsley Coman, Antoine Griezmann, Wissam Ben Yedder and Christopher Nkunku.
+Oof.

 Thanks to their Euro 2020 win, a lot of Italian players have enjoyed a ratings boost for FIFA 22 and it’s made the Azzurri a good team to use.

 Then you get to the front three.
-Ciro Immobile is still 87-rated with 86 Pace and 87 Shooting, four-star Weak Foot and impressive 83 Dribbling, capable of working himself out of tight spaces.
-If you prefer to do your work on the wings, Lorenzo Insigne has 87 Pace, 90 Dribbling, four-star Skill Moves and Weak Foot with 87 Short Passing — you’ll want to use him to cut inside and pass rather than crossing, but he’s still effective.
-The same goes for Federico Chiesa, whose attributes are all fairly high despite his lower rating of 83.
+Ciro Immobile is 86-rated with 85 Pace and 87 Shooting, four-star Weak Foot and impressive 80 Dribbling, capable of working himself out of tight spaces (though the three-star Skill Moves is a bit of a killer).
+If you prefer to do your work on the wings, Lorenzo Insigne has 84 Pace, 90 Dribbling, four-star Skill Moves and Weak Foot with 86 Short Passing — you’ll want to use him to cut inside and pass rather than crossing, but he’s still effective.
+The same goes for Domenico Berardi, whose attributes are all fairly high despite his lower rating of 83.

 If you want ridiculous quality for your FIFA 22 usage, head to Paris Saint-Germain.

-PSG had a busy summer and it has made them arguably the best real team in FIFA this year.
 This section really writes itself, as wherever you look there are stars and positives, ways to simply beat your opponent into submission.
-The defence, boosted by Sergio Ramos, looks unbeatable even with the slightly weaker full-backs.
-The midfield will be marshalled by Idrissa Gana Gueye and his 83 Defending, perhaps an unfair rating given how good he is, while Verratti and Georginio Wijnaldum provide the passing strength.
+The defence, boosted by Sergio Ramos on the bench if you want him, looks unbeatable even with the slightly weaker full-backs.
+The midfield will be marshalled by Idrissa Gana Gueye and his 83 Defending, perhaps an unfair rating given how good he is, while Verratti and Georginio Wijnaldum provide the passing strength (though you’ll need to bring the latter in).

 But let’s get onto the massive elephant in the room: that attack.
 It was frightening enough last year with Kylian Mbappe and Neymar, both boasting five-star Skill Moves while the latter also has five-star Weak Foot.
-As mentioned, Mbappe is a ridiculous player and everyone has to play with him at some point this FIFA, while Neymar isn’t too shabby himself, joining the Frenchman with a 91 rating, 80+ Shooting, 90+ Pace and 90+ Dribbling.
+As mentioned, Mbappe is a ridiculous player and everyone has to play with him at some point this FIFA, while Neymar isn’t too shabby himself, with a 90 rating, 80+ Shooting, 89 Pace and 90+ Dribbling.
 Then there’s the small matter of Lionel Messi on the right wing, the highest-rated player on FIFA 22.
-His Pace may be 85, but he boasts 92 Shooting, 91 Passing and 95 Dribbling and is another player, like Mbappe, that you just have to use.
+His Pace may be 83, but he boasts 90 Shooting, 91 Passing and 95 Dribbling and is another player, like Mbappe, that you just have to use even after his poor season on the pitch.
 This team is a cheat code.
 But there’s one better.

 Remember when FIFAs used to have the Classic XI tucked away in the Rest of World?
 Well, it’s back, with a new name and is immediately available to use on FIFA 22!

 The names are different to the Classic XIs of yore, with the likes of Thomas Ravelli, Abedi Pele, Zico and Roger Milla no more, but they have been replaced by some stars.
-The default XI has the likes of Fabio Cannavaro (92-rated), Roberto Carlos (91), Ruud Gullit (93), Zinedine Zidane (96) and Ronaldinho (94) involved — not to mention PELE (98) AND DIEGO MARADONA (97).
+The default XI has the likes of Fabio Cannavaro (92-rated), Roberto Carlos (91), Ruud Gullit (93), Zinedine Zidane (96) and Ronaldinho (94) involved — not to mention PELE (98).